Bordon Camp: Early history

 In 1863, the War Department had required additional training grounds for British Army troops.
 The decision was hence made to build two permanent camps close to Woolmer Forest.
 The proposal was to construct 140 wooden huts on each site, each 72 ft long and 21 ft wide, giving a combined accommodation for 5,000 men.
 The first site was laid out in 1899 by the Highland Light Infantry, under the command of the Royal Engineers.
 This became Bordon Camp, an area of approximately 1 mi long by .5 mi wide.

 The barracks at Bordon were to be named after successful battles and locations from the North American campaign, during the Seven Years' War against France.
 The first two camps were thus named St. Lucia and Quebec, starting a long association of the camps with Canada.

 Having just returned from the Boer War, the first occupants of Quebec barracks at Bordon Camp were the Somersetshire Light Infantry in April 1903.
 In June, they were joined at Bordon by the 2nd Battalion Devonshire Regiment.
 Both set a precedent for the site by marching from Bentley railway station, headed by a marching band.

 In May 1903, the 1st Battalion of the Argyll and Sutherland Highlanders and the 2nd Battalion of the Wiltshire Regiment were the first to occupy Longmoor Camp.
 However it was built on boggy ground and the troops immediately began to complain of problems and the medical officers of ill health.
 A decision was immediately made by the War Department to move 68 of the Longmoor huts to the Bordon camp site, between 4 mi and 6 mi away.
 The first brick-built barracks were started in 1906, completed in 1907 and named Louisburg Barracks, built to house two regiments of artillery and a riding school, one in Louisburg East and one in Louisburg West.
 At the northern end of Louisburg Barracks Central Road was a veterinary hospital with 24 loose boxes and 20 stalls, to care for sick artillery horses.
 This was added to in 1911 by the building of the Royal Engineer lines and associated stables near Bordon crossroads, to accommodate 26th Field Company Royal Engineers.
 The movement of the huts was completed in May 1905.
 This move created Gaudaloupe and Martinique barracks on the west side of the A325, enabling the four barracks of Bordon to house a complete infantry brigade.

 First World War

+Officers of the 1st Battalion, Queen's Royal Regiment, at Bordon Camp, Hampshire, 11 August 1914.
+Seated in the centre of the second row is the colonel of the regiment, Major General Sir Edward Hamilton.